 In addition to reducing the public burden of being a fire hazard, smokers may also be able to enjoy a reduction in insurance rates across the board when they choose to vape instead of smoking.
 Less fire hazard and less health hazard adds up to big savings all around.

 Are Vaporizers Regulated In Any Way?

 In 2009, the Food and Drug Administration (FDA) issued a press release stating that e-cigs had not been submitted to them for evaluation and approval.
-At that time, the FDA had gathered a number of opinions in regards to e-cigs, but they did not have information about the contents of e-cigs, the nicotine levels used or the effects of e-cigs.
+At that time, the FDA had gathered several opinions in regards to e-cigs, but they did not have information about the contents of e-cigs, the nicotine levels used or the effects of e-cigs.

-At that time, there was very little in the way of scientific knowledge of e-cigs, and the fact is, research has not progressed much.
-One reason for this is undoubtedly both interference and skewed, biased research conducted by the tobacco industry and the pharmaceutical industry.
+At that time, there was very little in the way of scientific knowledge of e-cigs.
+The fact is, research has not progressed much.
+One reason for this is undoubtedly both interference and skewed.
+Biased research conducted by the tobacco industry and the pharmaceutical industry.